 Parents

-Young children use play to deal with life events.
-Older children can find it easier to discuss things during a fun activity where you can ask what they think about their illness or their sibling’s illness.
-You can say, for example, “I see that this is on your mind.
-Shall we have a chat?”.
-Above all, a child needs security and attention – there does not need to be a thorough and in-depth conversations every time.
-Parents will not always have the answers to the child’s questions, but together you can seek information and ask more about epilepsy from the child’s doctor.
+Young children often use play to process life events.
+Older children may find it easier to talk about their own or a sibling’s illness during a fun activity where you can gently ask for their thoughts.
+For example, you might say, ‘I notice this is on your mind.
+Shall we talk about it?’
+Above all, children need a sense of security and attention—there’s no need for an in-depth conversation every time.
+Parents may not always have all the answers, but you can explore together and seek more information from the child’s doctor.